Down (gridiron football): Derivation

-In the 19th century in rugby union football, the ball became dead in the field of play only by mutual consent of opponents.
-A player carrying the ball and held by opponents would say, "Held!", and his opponent would say, "Have it down."
-That is, the ball carrier would declare himself fairly held, unable to advance, and an opponent would call on him to put the ball down, initiating the scrimmage.
+In modern rugby union football, teams have unlimited possession of the ball to score a try.
+After a tackle, a ruck will form where the defense can contest for possession of the ball.

-In modern rugby league football, each team has six tackles to score.
-If they fail then possession changes over to the other team.
-The rule was established at four tackles in 1966 and was changed to six tackles at different times in different countries.
+In modern rugby league football, each team has six tackles to score a try, after a tackle the attacking team will “play the ball” to restart play (a “6 again” can be awarded with infringements at the play the ball, restarting the tackle count) while the defending team must retreat 10 metres.
+Usually on the 5th tackle the attacking team will kick or punt the ball further down field (like in both American football and Canadian football) because if they fail on the 6th tackle it would be the equivalent of a turnover on downs.
+The rule was established at four tackles in 1966 and was changed to six tackles at different times in various countries (mostly Australia, New Zealand, England and France where the sport is played professionally).

 In American football, the concept of the act of having the ball down gave rise to "down" as the condition of the player so obligated, and the ball carrier could call for a "down" voluntarily.
 Although NCAA rules have effectively abolished this (as the ball carrier dropping to the ground immediately ends the play), other codes for North American football, such as the NFL, still allow (as one way for the ball to become dead) for the runner to cry "down".

 Eventually the rules officially applied the word to include all of the action from the time the ball was put into play (whether by snap or free kick) until it became dead.
 However, in some contexts the down begins when the ball is made ready for play by the officials.

 The system of downs, in terms of a set number of plays to advance the ball a certain number of yards, was introduced by the Intercollegiate Football Association in 1882.
 (Then-player Walter Camp, as secretary of the rules committee, chronicled this change, but had not promoted it.)
 It allowed a team three downs to advance the ball five yards, or retreat with it ten yards, or else lose possession of the ball, a proposal meant to reduce sandbagging.
 Early in the 20th century, after the forward pass was added to the game, the required advance was doubled to ten yards, and later a fourth down was added to the series; the alternative of retreating a distance with the ball had meanwhile doubled its requirement to twenty yards and later been abolished.
 A system of three downs was introduced to Canadian football around 1900 in certain provincial rules, as the game had not yet been standardized nationwide.